WinMPX-Technologies/WinMPX/README.md

 * **Advanced Development:** We utilize state-of-the-art AI workflows to maintain high-quality code standards and rapid feature deployment.

 ## 🛠️ Project Roadmap
-WinMPX Technologies is committed to the continuous improvement of our tools:
+Winands Labs is committed to the continuous improvement of our tools:
 - [ ] **Official Web Portal:** Launching [www.winmpx.com](https://www.winmpx.com) for centralized documentation.
 - [ ] **Standardized Code Signing:** Transitioning to EV Certification to streamline the installation process for all users.
 - [ ] **Advanced Processing:** Regular updates to audio processing modules based on industry requirements.